-- Treatment and provision of accurate and consistent dust observations over the reanalysis period, suitable for assimilation or evaluation; - Generation and evaluation of a high-resolution regional dust model simulation with dustspecific observational constraints: - Design of a portfolio of pilot services for key socio-economic sectors affected by SDS (i.e. aviation, solar energy and air quality); - Dissemination of dust reanalysis-based services to end users, and facilitation of their sustainability.
+- Treatment and provision of highly accurate and consistent dust observations over the reanalysis period, suitable for assimilation or evaluation; - Generation and evaluation of a high-resolution regional dust model simulation with observational constraints; - Design of a portfolio of pilot services for key socio-economic sectors affected by SDS (i.e. aviation, solar energy and air quality); - Dissemination of dust reanalysis-based services to end users, and facilitation of their sustainability.

-DustClim aims at making a significant step forward in the way SDS affect society.
+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 DustClim aims at making a significant step forward in the way SDS affect society.
 The design of better early-warning systems along with more adequate air quality policies over regions in Northern Africa, Middle East and Europe should allow better preparedness and a reduction of health expenses.
 Products tailored to specific sectors are expected to improve the management of resources or activities that are affected by SDS.
 The reanalysis dataset will become a valuable resource for numerous users to drive or diagnose their models and applications.
-The wider community will benefit from derived studies on the impact of dust on weather, climate, atmospheric chemistry, ecosystems human health and socio-economic activities.
+The wider community will benefit from derived studies on the impact of dust on weather, climate, atmospheric chemistry and ecosystems

 DustClim will provide scientific expertise and leadership within the atmospheric dust research community by promoting the development of the most suitable end user products for the identified application areas.
 It will also provide continuity and guidance in overcoming knowledge and capacity gaps; and guidance and training on services and products relevant to public administrations and companies.
-The project gathers a European transnational and multidisciplinary group of experts on aerosol measurements, regional aerosol modelling, air quality management, and socio-economic analysis.
-The consortium is composed by partners from southern (Spain, Italy), central (France) and northern (Finland) Europe and by a combination of research institutions (BSC, CNR-DTA and CNRS) and National Meteorological and Hydrological Services (AEMET and FMI).
+The project gathers a European trans-national and multidisciplinary group of experts on aerosol measurements, aerosol regional modelling, air quality management, and socio-economic analysis.
+The consortium is composed by partners from southern (Spain, Italy), central (France) and northern (Finland) Europe and a mixture of research institutions (BSC, CNR-DTA and CNRS) and National Meteorological and Hydrological Services (AEMET and FMI).